 Your hand flies to your hip to find your fear confirmed: gone.
 Your weapon is gone.
 The nimble little sidesword you’d picked up in Verona.
 God’s wounds, you had loved that sword.
 It was lightweight and lethal, as gracefully ruthless as the rogue who, sword in hand, was already lost in the crowd.

 Weighing in at a dainty 760g, this nimble sidesword moves effortlessly through both cutting and thrusting actions.
 With a short grip for added control, a lightweight hollow pommel, and a protective closed port, she’s an ideal weapon for a fencer with smaller hands or who favours historically proportioned hilts.

 This sword was made from a spare blade, which had turned out a hair too light for a custom order.
 The blade itself is based on the Wallace Collection’s A533, with a broad fuller in the ricasso.

-This one-of-a-kind sidesword is available now for £700 plus shipping
+A similar sidesword would be available for £750 plus shipping

 The hot-forged, heat-treated guard and pommel are oil-blackened to a matte finish.
 The hardwood grip is entwined in braided copper and steel wire.
 The closed port features a piercework design of circles and stars.

 Looking for a lighter training weapon?
 Get in touch to discuss your ideas.